WASTING TIME ON THE INTERNET

 Browsing the Internet

-Visiting Websites such as Facebook have become an obsession
+Visiting Websites such as Facebook have

-for some people.
-Following up on all their friends from school, what they are
+become an obsession for some people.
+Following up on all their friends from

-doing and who they are seeing can take up considerable amounts of time.
-Popular
+school, what they are doing and who they are seeing can take up considerable

-Fan Websites draw people into check on their favourite celebrities or
+amounts of time.
+Popular Fan Websites draw people into check on their favourite

-television shows.
-Sports Sites may be useful, to check on a score, but it may
+celebrities or television shows.
+Sports Sites may be useful, to check on a

-be hard not to stop and read a couple of articles while you are there.
-For
+score, but it may be hard not to stop and read a couple of articles while you

-people without Internet access at home this may be an even greater problem
+are there.
+For people without Internet access at home

-since their work computer may be their only route into this world.
+this may be an even greater problem since their work computer may be their only

 2)